[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 Amount of Tea Leaves to Steep

-Newbies make the mistake of not steeping enough tea leaves (or of using too much water; same thing).
+Newbies make the mistake of not steeping enough tea leaves (or using too much water; same thing).
 If the tea flavor isn’t deep enough, use more leaves in the next batch while keeping the amount of water the same.

 Steeping Duration